frombrest/department/README.md

 The project consists of two cooperating applications, designed to work with information about employees and departments.

-**rest.war** — REST service providing access to a database of employees and departments.
+**departmentrest.war** — REST service providing access to a database of employees and departments.

-**webapp.war** — Web application providing an interface for working with the REST service.
+**departmentweb.war** — Web application providing an interface for working with the REST service.

 Usage
 -----